Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Conclusion

-Consequently, in the context of relative error, the perturbations do not grow in the same manner as the solutions, but in a completely different way: compare fact A) at page 2 with fact B) at page 20.
-Moreover, unlike the absolute conditioning, in the relative conditioning the initial value $y_0$ plays a role, since the condition number depends on the direction of $y_0$.
+In the context of relative error, the perturbations do not grow in the same manner as the solutions, but in a completely different way: compare fact A) at page 1 with fact B) at page 17.
+Unlike the absolute conditioning, the initial value $y_0$ plays a role in the relative conditioning.
+Indeed, the time growth of $\Vert \mathrm{e}^{tA}\Vert$ can be mitigated by the time growth of $\Vert \mathrm{e}^{tA}y_0\Vert$.

-These considerations represent the novelties in focusing on relative error rather than absolute error, offering new perspectives in linear dynamics, particularly in non-normal dynamics, when simulating the transient behavior of a real system and there is uncertainty in the initial value of the transient.
+These considerations represent the novelties in focusing on relative error rather than absolute error, offering new perspectives in linear dynamics.
+In particular, when simulating the transient behavior and there is uncertainty in the initial value of the transient: see Subsection \ref{buildingheating} in the context of determining the end of the transient, and Section \ref{NND}, concerning non-normal dynamics, in the context of determining the maximum transient growth.

-The mathematical results of the paper, included in Sections 3 to 6, analyze the asymptotic (long-time) behavior of the relative error of the perturbed solution.
-This asymptotic behavior also provides information on the non-asymptotic behavior (for all times, not only for long-time).
-In fact, the strong experimental evidence in Section \ref{NAsy} suggests that, in the vast majority of cases, the maximum values over time $t$ of the condition number $K(t,y_0)$ and its asymptotic behavior $K_\infty(t,y_0)$ share the same order of magnitude.
+The present paper analyzes the asymptotic (long-time) behavior of the relative error of the perturbed solution.
+This asymptotic behavior also provides information on the non-asymptotic behavior.
+In fact, the strong experimental evidence included in the paper suggests that, in the vast majority of cases, the maximum values over time $t$ of the condition number $K(t,y_0)$ and its asymptotic form $K_\infty(t,y_0)$ share the same order of magnitude.

 The main result of the paper can be summarized as follows.
-Consider a real ODE (\ref{ode}) and the Euclidean norm as vector norm.
-In the vast majority of cases for (\ref{ode}), the relative error of the perturbed initial value is magnified in the perturbed solution, in the worst-case scenario for the initial perturbation, by a factor of the order of magnitude of
+Consider the Euclidean norm as vector norm.
+In the vast majority of cases for the ODE (\ref{ode}), the relative error of the perturbed initial value is magnified in the perturbed solution, in the worst-case scenario for the initial perturbation, by a factor of the order of magnitude of

 where the row vector $w^{(1)}$ is a left eigenvector of the matrix $A$ corresponding to the rightmost real or complex eigenvalue.

-The author hopes that this paper will stimulate attention to the role of relative error in dynamic contexts.
+Indeed, the asymptotic magnification factor is of the same order of magnitude as the quantity in (\ref{final1}).

 {\bf Acknowledgements:} the research was supported by the INdAM Research group GNCS (Gruppo Nazionale di Calcolo Scientifico).